 I’m currently trekking through outlining my next novel, and if you’re like me, you spend time in-between that studying the written word.
-I read various types of books – fiction, non-fiction, young adult, middle-grade, romance – I’m not prejudice.
+I read various types of books – fiction, non-fiction, young adult, middle-grade, romance – I’m not prejudiced.
 I recently picked up one of my son’s favorite books – Harry Potter and the Sorcerer’s Stone.
 I know, I know – I hear ya.
 How could I have not read the books by J.K.
 Rowling?
 It’s blasphemy.
 Yada, yada.
 Got it.
-Anyways, I noticed the dialogue tags and stopped reading for a minute, then commenced to scanning the page.
+Anyways, I noticed the dialogue tags and stopped reading for a minute, then began scanning the page.

 ‘When in doubt, try both and listen to how each one sounds:

 “I should leave you two for the zombies,” Jane said, pointing the Sig Sauer at them.

 “I should leave you two for the zombies,” said Jane, pointing the Sig Sauer at them.

 To me, “said Jane,” works better here, because the punch is in the gun, not the text, so putting Jane closest to the gun emphasizes that.’

 *Boom* Epiphany of the day.
 I love to read, and sometimes, during a story, I see things I’ve never paid much attention to before, and I learn something new.
 You’re never too old to learn.

 If you want to read another novel with this kind of dialogue tag, Renegade by Marissa Meyer structures her dialogue tags in the same way.
 You can also check out a few classics by C.S.
 Lewis.